yunhansheng/yunhansheng.github.io/_pages/about.md

 Expository writings
 ======
+**Cofreeness of Lubin-Tate theory**. [pdf](https://yunhansheng.github.io/files/cofree.pdf)\
+This article is a detailed survey of Section 3 of the 2020 paper _The chromatic Nullstellensatz_ by Burklund, Schlank, and Yuan.
+It aims to prove that at the level of algebras, Lubin-Tate theory E is cofree, i.e., right adjoint to some forgetful functor forgetting the structure of power operations.
+This builds on my previous notes on power operations.

 **Power operations and HKR character theory**. [pdf](https://yunhansheng.github.io/files/power.pdf)\
 These are some notes I took while reading Stapleton's survey paper _Lubin-Tate theory, character theory, and power operations_.
 It is about extending the power operations on Morava E-theory to the codomain of the Hopkins-Kuhn-Ravenel character map.